AtixCG/Universal-3D-Shortcuts/README.md

 ## Development
 :heart: Appreciate any feedback and suggestions.
-Now I am looking for a way to make keyboard shortcuts available in a wider range of Blender versions and any help is welcome :sparkles:
+And if you know how to export Blender addon settings or easily write a script to install them, that would help :sparkles: